Mbknation1/My-Web3-journey/day-3.md

 # My Web3 Journey
-The class has been amazing so far.
+- The class has been amazing so far.
+- Learnt how to create a new branch.